 A BBC spokesperson said: “We’re changing the way we can all consume radio – with a new audio service BBC Sounds to replace iPlayer Radio – to give you easier access to the great British content we make”.
 A part from upgrading the look and functionality of the site and the apps, many more features were added on the BBC Sounds.
 For example, with the new app you have a personalized area for saved and subscribed programs called “My Sounds”.
 Also, playback of live and on-demand audio is much easier to find.

-Unfortunately you cannot stream every piece of content of BBC Sounds from anywhere in the world.
+Unfortunately, you cannot stream every piece of content of BBC Sounds from anywhere in the world.
 Because of those pesky licensing issues, of course!
-According to the BBC, “for rights reasons we may not be able to broadcast certain sports coverage outside of the UK.
+According to the BBC, “for rights reasons we may not be able to broadcast certain sports coverage outside the UK.
 Music content may also be restricted to within the UK for rights reasons”.
-So, if you wish to listen to the BBC Sounds without any restrictions, a VPN can easily solve your problem!
+So, if you wish to listen to the BBC Sounds without any restrictions a VPN can easily solve your problem!

 BBC iPlayer app

-The BBC iPlayer is available for basically every platform imaginable.
+The BBC iPlayer is available for every platform imaginable.
 Whether you run on Android, iOS (iPhone and iPad), MacOS or Windows, the selection seems endless.
 It’s also available for basically any smart TV, along with any smart-enabling device.
-All of the apps are reliable, easy to use and understand.
-Basically every show can be downloaded so that it can be consumed offline.
+All apps are reliable, easy to use, and understand.
+Every show can be downloaded so that it can be consumed offline.
 Each app is updated frequently, and both the reviews on the App Store and the Play Store reflect the BBC’s good service.

 Having a multitude of apps to choose from has also disadvantages.
-For non-UK citizens this means finding a VPN that works on a variety of operating systems.
+For non-UK citizens, this means finding a VPN that works on a variety of operating systems.
 Some VPNs don’t support Android, iOS, MacOS or Windows.
-It’s crucial that the VPN of your choice is compatible with the OS you decide to use.
-That’s why it’s important to make an informed decision about which VPN to use.
-Next, let’s have a look at the reasons behind geoblocking.
+It’s crucial that the VPN of your choice is compatible with the OS you decide to use so that you can watch BBC iPlayer with no troubles.

 The practice of geoblocking